Farg0k/flutter_tv_media3/README.md

 ### Data Flow

 1.  **Initialization:**
-    *   The main app, when configuring `AppPlayerController`, passes the `searchExternalSubtitle` function and, optionally, `findSubtitlesLabel`, `findSubtitlesStateInfoLabel`, and `labelSearchExternalSubtitle`.
+    *   The main app, when configuring `FtvMedia3PlayerController`, passes the `searchExternalSubtitle` function and, optionally, `findSubtitlesLabel`, `findSubtitlesStateInfoLabel`, and `labelSearchExternalSubtitle`.
     *   This data is serialized to JSON and passed to `PlayerActivity` as `subtitle_search` on launch.
     *   `PlayerActivity` forwards this data to the UI overlay, where `Media3UiController` initializes `findSubtitlesStateNotifier`.